(On the photos above my old design, with 1 tunnel over 1 row of strawberry plants.)

 - Bend the netting around the conduit tube.

-- Use pliers to fix the metal short wire ends as shown on the photo above.
+- Use pliers to fix the metal short wire ends as shown on the photos above.

 - Cut a piece of garden hose.
 Length is about 0.9 meter.

 - Put the garden hose in the bended wire netting.
-The hose has about the same size as the conduit tube.
+The hose has about the same diameter as the conduit tube.
 Push the hose in and meanwhile pull out the conduit tube.